Chinook Helicopter News (CHN) Bulletins

 Special Ops MH-47G Chinook Down in Afghanistan

-26 October 2009: AFGHANISTAN — A CH-47G Army Chinook helicopter has crashed in Badghis province in the western portion of Afghanistan after a raid on suspected drug traffickers.
+26 October 2009: AFGHANISTAN — A U.S. Army CH-47G Chinook helicopter, tail number 04-03747, was shot down in Badghis province in the western portion of Afghanistan.
 Seven U.S. service members and three U.S. civilians were killed, according to an International Security Assistance Forces (ISAF) statement.
 14 Afghan service members, 11 U.S. service members and one U.S. civilian were injured in the crash.
 The helicopter was returning from a raid on a compound, ISAF had said earlier, where a firefight had left more than a dozen insurgents dead.
-The NATO led coalition said the crash was “not believed to be from enemy action”.

 Special Ops Chinook Makes Precautionary Landing